Fractured Magic: Chapter Six

 Gareth learns more about his mysterious hero.

 Gareth was out for only a moment, opening his eyes again to find Tag standing over him with the knife.
 He came to quickly after that, scrambling back and holding out a plaintive hand.
 “Don’t!” he slurred.
-“Don’t kill me.
-Please let me live.”
+“Please, let me live.”

-“Why should we?” the man with Gareth's cigarette case asked.
+“Why should we?” asked the man with Gareth’s cigarette case.

 Gareth stared at the muddy ground, blinking back tears.
 “My sister has money.
 She works for Unity.
 Spare me and she’ll reward you, but if I die, there’ll be trouble.”